Medication Search - Ifosfamide for injection

 • have severely low white blood cell counts

-What side effects are possible with the Ifosfamide for injection medication?
+What side effects are possible with Ifosfamide for injection?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.